oltemo93/oltemo93/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm Oliver Tellez, software developer based on Mexico.
 I have about 6 years of experience developing software mostly in the backend with Java and Spring.
+I've worked with microservices architecture and REST APIs, a little bit in front-end with Angular.
 I like to write code and learn new things to apply them.

 **Things I have experience with**